Learn Landshape — Pick. Embed

 However, like Sketchup itself, Landshape terrain does not like tiny edges.
 Tiny edges may break the integrity of the terrain mesh.

-Therefore, always avoid embedding tiny edges.
+Therefore, always try to avoid embedding tiny edges.

 If you run Embed on input containing tiny edges, Embed will try to warn you.